-6.11.5.
+6.11.8.
 Student Organization Registration

 Any group of students who would like to organize programs and activities that contribute to the educational, professional, civic, and social development of the students can form a student organization on campus.
 These organizations are required to register with the Dean of Students Office.
-At the beginning of each academic year, registered organizations must reregister with the Dean of Students Office to maintain their active status.
+To maintain the registered status, at the beginning of each academic year student organizations will submit to the Dean of Students Office: